 GeneCards Summary for TAF4B Gene

 TAF4B (TATA-Box Binding Protein Associated Factor 4b) is a Protein Coding gene.
-Diseases associated with TAF4B include Spermatogenic Failure 13.
-Among its related pathways are RNA Polymerase II Transcription Initiation And Promoter Clearance and Gene Expression.
-GO annotations related to this gene include transcription factor activity, sequence-specific DNA binding and NF-kappaB binding.
+Diseases associated with TAF4B include Spermatogenic Failure 13 and Male Infertility With Azoospermia Or Oligozoospermia Due To Single Gene Mutation.
+Among its related pathways are HIV Life Cycle and Gene Expression.
+Gene Ontology (GO) annotations related to this gene include DNA-binding transcription factor activity and NF-kappaB binding.
 An important paralog of this gene is TAF4.

 Cell type-specific subunit of the general transcription factor TFIID that may function as a gene-selective coactivator in certain cells.
 TFIID is a multimeric protein complex that plays a central role in mediating promoter responses to various activators and repressors.
 TAF4B is a transcriptional coactivator of the p65/RELA NF-kappa-B subunit.
 Involved in the activation of a subset of antiapoptotic genes including TNFAIP3.
 May be involved in regulating folliculogenesis.
 Through interaction with OCBA/POU2AF1, acts as a coactivator of B-cell-specific transcription.
 Plays a role in spermiogenesis and oogenesis.